john-org/2-react-Intro/readme.md

 }
 ```

 You cannot have HTML in JavaScript as shown above.
-The portion that looks like HTML is in fact [JSX](https://reactjs.org/docs/introducing-jsx.html).

-It is transformed in regular JavaScript under the hood:
+The portion that looks like HTML is in fact [JSX](https://reactjs.org/docs/introducing-jsx.html) and is transformed in regular JavaScript under the hood:

 ```js
 import React from "react";